alankrantas/micropython-TEA5767/README.md

 radio.update()
 ```

 This method will be automatically called by many other methods of the radio.
-If you wish to change some parameters, you can manually call <b>radio.update()</b> to update radio.
+If you wish to change some parameters, you can manually call ```radio.update()``` to update radio.

 ```python
 radio.stereo_mode = True